-It is important to note that the EMPr is not designed to manage the physical establishment of the development per se, but should rather be seen as a tool which can be used to manage the environmental impacts of the development.
+It is important to note that the EMPr is not designed to manage the physical establishment of the development per se but should rather be seen as a tool which can be used to manage the environmental impacts of the development.

-The rehabilitation, mitigation, management and monitoring measures prescribed in this EMPr must be seen as binding to Mr. W. Nel, and any person acting on its behalf, including but not limited to agents, employees, associates, guests or any person rendering a service to the development site.
+The rehabilitation, mitigation, management, and monitoring measures prescribed in this EMPr must be seen as binding to the Holder of the EA, and any person acting on their behalf, including but not limited to agents, employees, associates, guests, or any person rendering a service to the development site.